COMM 111 — Survey of Mass Communications (3)

 Students gain theoretical and practical experience in idea selection, research methods, factual organization, writing, and marketing of non-fiction articles.
 They will be expected to submit articles for publication.
 Prerequisites: COMM 111, COMM 131.

 COMM 233 — Introduction to Visual Communications (3)

-This introductory course covers the history of graphic design, design principles, color theory, and design concepts, and how they apply to effective visual and intellectual communication.
-Students will understand the theory behind visual perception and how it is applied to graphic design, web design, and multimedia.
+This introductory course acquaints students with the basics of graphic design, including design principles, color theory, and industry-standard layout and design software to create effective visual and intellectual communication media.
+Students will enhance their visual literacy and understanding of visual perception, as applied to print design, web design, and multimedia.
 Prerequisite: COMM 115.

 COMM 237 — Mass Communications Law (3)

 This course is a study of the legal regulations governing the various media in the United States.
 A review of the early history establishing freedom of expression is covered with emphasis on the current laws and cases.
 Emphasis on law of libel, clash of fair trial with free speech and press, invasion of privacy, open records and meetings, obscenity, copyright, advertising, and broadcast regulations.
 Prerequisite: COMM 111.